rtdew1/adpref/readme.md

-Code to accompany: Adaptive Preference Measurement with Unstructured Data Ryan Dew
+# Code to accompany: Adaptive Preference Measurement with Unstructured Data
+## By Ryan Dew

 This directory is broken into two subdirectories: